 Each Species Spotlight shares a flavor and texture profile so you know what to expect once prepared.

-Also included are seafood items that are a good substitute for when the item is out of season or unavailable.
+Also included are substitute seafood items for when the product is out of season or unavailable.

 Our Seafood Sources

-When writing these spotlights, we utilize industry sources and publications, our own experience handling (and eating) seafood, and whenever possible, we rely upon the writings of gastronomist Alan Davidson (1924-2003).
+When writing these spotlights, we gather from our purchasing team, distributor readings and publications, and whenever possible, we rely upon the writings of gastronomist, Alan Davidson.

-Davidson was possibly the greatest modern author on seafood cookery, whose knowledge on both the science of the fish along with how to handle and prepare them remains largely unrivaled today.
+Davidson was possibly the greatest modern author on seafood cooking, whose knowledge on both the science of the fish along with how to handle and prepare them remains largely unrivaled today.

-His information specific to the wild fish (and their multitudes of regional preparations) of Europe has been invaluable to our understanding, as surprisingly very little information about many of the lesser utilized species are available in the U.S.
+His knowledge specific to European wild fish (and their multitudes of regional preparations) has been invaluable to our understanding, as very little information about the lesser utilized species are available in the U.S.

 If you are passionate about seafood and cooking, his North Atlantic Seafood (1980) is a must for your library.